 “The Caseworker program at Rogers & Hardin provided me with more than just insight into how legal professionals operate on a daily basis.
 It also gave me the opportunity to actively participate and work through a wide variety of matters: from participating in mock trials and managing and running our technology at a trial, to flying to North Carolina to support our trial team, and even directly communicating with and handling work for a client.

-Any internship can help prepare you for a future career, but I feel that working at Rogers & Hardin has helped me to begin my legal career already."
+Any internship can help prepare you for a future career, but I feel that working at Rogers & Hardin has helped me to already begin my legal career."

 Kyle Timmons, Former Rogers & Hardin Caseworker